Peninsula Township Parks

 Dave Murphy = Pelizzari Natural Area

-Michele Zebell = Bowers Harbor (for pavilion reservations, see below)
+Michele Zebell = Bowers Harbor Park and Extension (for pavilion reservations, see below)

 Mike Skurski = Haserot Beach